mballaro/SWOT_L3P/README.md

 ### Approximation of the derivative

-As mentioned by Arbic: In the vast majority of oceanographic applications, geostrophic velocities are estimated from a “three-point stencil centered difference”, in which sea surface height values at adjacent grid points are differenced to determine velocities at a central grid point.
+As mentioned by Arbic e al (XXXX): "In the vast majority of oceanographic applications, geostrophic velocities are estimated from a “three-point stencil centered difference”, in which sea surface height values at adjacent grid points are differenced to determine velocities at a central grid point."
-The study of Abic et al (XXXX) suggest that wide stencil results are more reliable
+The study of Abic et al (XXXX) suggest that wide stencil results are more reliable.

 *Note*: